Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Methodology

 The nearest-neighbor chain construction described above is formalized in Algorithm~\ref{alg:nn-chain}.
 Given the forecast ensemble in physical space $\{\mathbf{z}_i^{\mathrm f}\}_{i=1}^{n_e}$ and a prescribed distance metric $\mathsf{D}(\cdot,\cdot)$, the algorithm produces two ordered sequences: a training chain $\textsc{Order} = [i_1, \dots, i_{n_e}]$, which specifies the order in which ensemble members are parameterized through neural-network training, and a parent chain $\textsc{Parent} = [q_1, \dots, q_{n_e}]$, which identifies, for each member, the most similar previously selected ensemble member from which training is initialized.

 The construction proceeds in two steps.
-In the first step, the ensemble medoid---defined as the member with the smallest total distance to all other ensemble members---is selected to initialize the chain.
+In the first step, the most ``central'' ensemble member---defined as the member with the smallest total (or equivalently, average) distance to all other ensemble members---is selected to initialize the chain.
 Distances are measured using the normalized Euclidean metric